Azure/azure-powershell/src/Network/Network/help/New-AzVirtualHubBgpConnection.md

 PeerIp                      : 192.168.1.5
 ```

-The above will create Virtual Hub BGP Connection for existing Virtual Hub and Virtual Hub Vnet Connection using powershell piping on the output from Get-AzVirtualHub.
+The above will create a Virtual WAN Hub BGP Connection for existing Virtual WAN Hub and Virtual WAN Hub Vnet Connection using powershell piping on the output from Get-AzVirtualHub.

 ## PARAMETERS